mmonteleone/monokai-vs/README.markdown

 Pretty standard:

-From Visual Studio, select  Tools > Import and Export Settings and follow the wizard to import either monoka-heavy.vssettings or monokai-light.vssettings
+From Visual Studio, select  Tools > Import and Export Settings and follow the wizard to import either monokai-2010-normal.vssettings or monokai-2010-bold.vssettings

 The vssettings files only contain font and color data, but do please back up your settings anyway.